VII. Unexpected Galactic Redshifts

 post-ejection evolving with increasing luminosity.
 According

-stage into radio galaxies before losing the rest of their
+galaxies before losing the rest of their intrinsic redshift

-Because of low redshift galaxies and high redshift compact
+redshift galaxies and high redshift compact sources, we can

-sources, we can now infer that the evolutionary pattern Lang et
+now infer that the evolutionary pattern Lang et al.

-al. espied in 1974 does not show the evolutionary BB
+espied in 1974 does not show the evolutionary BB cosmology,

 IX), and a brief introduction below.